schmelling/clock_evo/open_notebook/2016-11-25-opencon-berlin-wrap-up.md

 ---

 #### [Overleaf](https://www.overleaf.com/)
-[Overleaf](https://www.overleaf.com/) an online platform for collaborative writing and publishing.
+[Overleaf](https://www.overleaf.com/) is an online platform for collaborative writing and publishing.
 It allows you, together with others, to write any kind of document (from research article to presentation) in LaTeX and in a rich text format.
 Overleaf features also the direct submission to scientific journals and preprint servers.
 A similar platform is [Authorea](https://www.authorea.com/).

 [Video](https://youtu.be/g8Ejj0T0yG4)